topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 <br/><br/><br/>

-## 4.2 Connect D3-G and Host PC with USB Boot Mode
+## 4.2 Connect D3-G board and Host PC with USB Boot Mode
 Firmware Downloader (FWDN) writes a ROM image to the D3-G through USB communication with the Host PC.

 The D3-G has one Boot Mode button and supports two types of boot modes.
 This guide focuses on the FWDN mode.